kovidgoyal/calibre/manual/viewer.rst

 Some e-books, that have corresponding print editions, include metadata that marks the start of each paper page.
 For such e-books, the viewer allows you to jump to a particular paper edition page via the :guilabel:`Go to` button in the viewer controls.
-You can also optionally display the paper page corressponding to the current location in the book's headers or footers via the viewer settings, by adding :guilabel:`Pages from paper edition` to either the header or the footer.
+You can also optionally display the paper page corresponding to the current location in the book's headers or footers via the viewer settings, by adding :guilabel:`Pages from paper edition` to either the header or the footer.